I’m going to periodically keep adding items to this list. It’s not comprehensive, but it’s pretty good.

 - Hire a skilled backend developer and make sure they know how to scrape/crawl, use rotating IPs, and get around anything thrown their way.
 You basically want to remain undetectable…obfuscate your existence as a company that is scraping.

 - Use commoncrawl.org to find publicly available email addresses in a massive body of text.

 - Go to the dark web and buy the full linkedin hacked database of 2012 for $500-$5,000.
 I don’t know what the current market price is.
-Talk to your Eastern European or Russian digital marketers, and I’m sure they’ll know how to acquire it.
+Talk to your contacts or digital marketers with teams in Russia and Eastern Europe, and I’m sure they’ll know how to acquire it.

 - Scan twitter every 5 seconds for email addresses formatted.
 Zapier allows you to do this.
 Strings like “email me @” etc… will take some complex scripting to do it all, but alas, it is doable.
 If you need to scale, switch off Zapier to another platform or code it from scratch.

 - Issue FOIA requests in all 50 states to find the publicly available Secretary of State data on all businesses/non-profits in the state or scrape it and parse it with other databases.

 - Use bing search query API and query tons of @nameofcompany.com iteratively across linkedin.
 Bing has extreme over-seo-indexing of LinkedIn.

 - You do all of the above, and you should be able to build a 1k-20K/month company within 3–12 months.